 Non-Compete Enforcement/Defense Attorney

-Serving the Memphis, Tennessee Area
+Serving the Memphis, Tennessee and St. Louis, Missouri Areas

 For a company or an owner of a business who has a significant interest in keeping a former employee from becoming a competitor, or to keep that employee from “poaching” clients, or who wants to protect certain trade secrets confidential, having an experienced legal partner on your side can be your best weapon.
+Non-compete enforcement/defense attorney, Alan Crone, can help you fight!

 At The Crone Law Firm, we have assisted clients from coast to coast in both the enforcement of and the defense against non-compete agreements.
 So we are quite familiar with the mindsets of both parties in these types of disputes.